 Jackfruit is a species of tree in the fig, mulberry, and breadfruit family.

-The jackfruit plant originated in southwest India, where it grows abundantly.
-And then, it spread to other parts of India, southeast Asia, the East Indies, the Philippines, Thailand, Malaysia, and Indonesia.
+The plant originated in southwest India, where it grows abundantly.
+And throughout history jackfruit spread to other parts of India, southeast Asia, the East Indies, the Philippines, Thailand, Malaysia, and Indonesia.

 The largest tree-borne fruit in the world, jackfruit can weigh up to 100 pounds and grow up to three feet long.
 (Though, the average size of the fruit is 10 to 25 pounds.)

-The huge trees produce massive, green, oblong fruits with a bumpy, fleshy exterior.
-On the inside, jackfruit contains many pale-yellow, plump bulbs, which are edible and joined at the core.
+Its huge trees produce massive, green, oblong fruits with a bumpy, fleshy exterior.
+On the inside, it contains many pale-yellow, plump bulbs, which are edible and joined at the core.
 The seeds can also be cooked, eaten on their own, or ground into flour.

-A ripe, unopened jackfruit has a strong, unpleasant odor.
+A ripe, unopened fruit has a strong, unpleasant odor.
 But the pulp of the opened fruit smells sweet.

 What Does Jackfruit Taste Like?

-When it’s unripe, the jackfruit has more of a neutral flavor, like a potato, and works well in savory dishes.
+When it’s unripe, it has more of a neutral flavor, like a potato, and works well in savory dishes.